 Even if you are uncollectible, have only been unemployed in the short-term, and owe a lot of debt, a Chapter 7 bankruptcy (assuming you are eligible) may be a good way to cleanse your credit report of a history of bad collection marks.
 Being unemployed might also make it easier for you to file for Chapter 7.
 This is because your unemployment income will probably not be high enough to make you ineligible for Chapter 7 based on income considerations.
 Some bankruptcy courts (though not all) may not even require you to include unemployment compensation as income on your means test.
 (To learn more about income qualifications for Chapter 7, see The Chapter 7 Means Test.)

-If, on the other hand, you expect to soon be re-employed and earning enough to get back on track with creditors, you might be able to avoid bankruptcy.
+If you expect to soon be re-employed and earning enough to get back on track with creditors, you might be able to avoid bankruptcy.

 If you decide to file Chapter 7 while unemployed and are fortunate to find a job after filing, this will not usually result in a denial of your discharge.
 But if you file a Chapter 13, the change in your income could impact your Chapter 13 plan payments.
 This is because you are required to commit all of your disposable income into your plan.
 For more information, read Can I File for Bankruptcy If I Am Unemployed?